logicalclocks/hops-docs/docs/user_guide/hopsworks/kafka.rst

 * Step 1: Upload the jar file from `hops-examples/spark/target/` to a dataset.
 The jar is named: `hops-examples-spark-X.Y.Z-SNAPSHOT.jar`.

 * Step 2: Click on the `Jobs` tabs at project menu and follow the instructions from the **Jobs** section.
 Create a new job for the Producer.
 Select `Spark` as job type and specify the jar file that you just uploaded.
-The name of the main class is `io.hops.examples.spark.kafka.StreamingExample` and argument is `producer`.
+The name of the main class is `io.hops.examples.spark.kafka.StructuredStreamingKafka` and argument is `producer`.
 At the `Configure and create` tab, click on `Kafka` Services and select the Kafka topic you created at Step 4.
 Your job page should look like the following:

 .. _kafka-producer.png: ../../_images/kafka-producer.png
 .. figure:: ../../imgs/kafka-producer.png